Security-Onion-Solutions/securityonion-docs/playbook.rst

 Overview
 --------

-Playbook is a web application that allows you to create Detection Playbooks, which itself consists of individual plays.
+Playbook is a web application that allows you to create a Detection Playbook, which itself consists of individual plays.
 These plays are fully self-contained and describe the different aspects around the particular detection strategy.

 The key components of a play are:

  #.
-Objective & Context - what exactly are we trying to accomplish and why
+Objective & Context - what exactly are we trying to accomplish and why?
  #.
-What are the follow-up actions required to validate and/or remediate when results are seen
+What are the follow-up actions required to validate and/or remediate when results are seen?
  #.
 The actual query needed to implement the play's objective.
 In our case, the :ref:`elastalert` / :ref:`elasticsearch` configuration.

 Any results from a Play will generate an Alert within :ref:`hive`.